Y2Kmeltdown/DFCTRL/README.md

+# Astra Information

+## RTL Structure

+All RTL code for this design is located in the `RTL` Directory.
+This Directory does not include any FPGA specific IP, FPGA IP can instead be found in the `IP` directory.
+The source design constraints file can be found in the `RTL` directory as well.

+### Top module

+For FPGA development the top module is `fpga_testbench.v`, for tape out the top module should be `top_design.v`.

+### Design Constraints

+The design has two clock domains. `proc_clk` is the primary clock domain which is designed to operate at 100MHz and takes clock input from the `clk` pin in `top_design.v`.
+The second clock domain is `sck_clk` which is an SPI clock input that has been tested and can operate at up to 10MHz and takes input from `spi_clk` input pin.

 ## SPI Bus Information

 The SPI bus on the crazy fly processor has a control mechanism that allows it to operate in multiple different modes depending on the first byte you send in a packet.
 The header packet determines which memory you access, whether you read or write to the memory and how much data you read or write.

 | Header Byte        | Bit 7 | Bit 6 | Bit 5 | Bit 4 | Bit 3 | Bit 2 | Bit 1 | Bit 0 |